worktheclock/replit.github.io/tutorials/29-paid-content-site.md

         **context())
 ```

 The `content_id` value will be the same ID that we're using in our database.
-This page will contain the content's name, preview image and description, and either a download link or a purchase link, depending on whether the PDF is paywalled, and whether the current user has purchased it.
+This page will contain the content's name, preview image, description, and either a download link, or a purchase link, depending on whether the PDF is paywalled, and whether the current user has purchased it.

 Lastly, we need a route that handles downloading actual PDFs.
 Add the following code just below the `content` function definition: